The PhD Degree in Biomedical Informatics

 - Check the status of your application can be tracked through the Biosciences status webpage.
 Interview invitations go out in early January, and interviews are in late February or early March.
 Offers of admission are made on a rolling basis starting in March.
 Finals decisions from admitted candidates are due by April 15.

-- The selection of PhD students admitted to BMI is based on an individualized, holistic review of each application, including the applicant’s academic record, the letters of recommendation, the scores on the General GRE (Graduate Record Examination), the statement of purpose, personal qualities and characteristics, and past accomplishments.
+- The selection of PhD students admitted to BMI is based on an individualized, holistic review of each application, including the applicant’s academic record, the letters of recommendation, the statement of purpose, personal qualities and characteristics, and past accomplishments.

 - Deferral of admission: BMI generally does not allow deferral of admission to the PhD program, and it is better for you to apply when you are ready to begin your graduate study following the normal timeline.
 However, sometimes one's circumstances change; please contact us if that happens to you.